 First, wet the bottoms of your feet, then stand normally on a flat piece of cardboard or paper that will allow you to see your footprints.
 Finally, step off of the surface and take a look at your footprints.
 If your arch is normal, you should see an imprint with a curve on the inside of your foot.
 If you have flat feet, the wet marks will show almost the entire bottom of your feet.

 But there are also other good indicators you should keep in mind, including:

 If your flat feet test has come up “positive” and/or you are experiencing one or more of the symptoms above, there is no need to panic – there are plenty of treatment methods that can help you get back on your feet as quickly and as safely as possible.

-When you come visit one of our Oklahoma offices, we will perform a thorough evaluation of your feet and ankles in order to correctly diagnose your condition.
+When you come visit our Enid, Oklahoma office, we will perform a thorough evaluation of your feet and ankles in order to correctly diagnose your condition.
 Depending on what we find, we may recommend one or more of the treatment methods below:

 An easy heel cord stretch may be included in your treatment plan – simply face a wall and place both of your hands on it.
 Then slightly bend one of your legs and place it in front of the other.
 The foot in pain needs to lie flat on the ground behind the bent leg.
 You can continue to slightly bend the other leg to adjust this stretch to your comfortability level.